Goldielockz30/saas-blueprint/README.md

 **Tribute Me — (for AI Twin)**
 Empowers creators to engage fans and boost earnings through AI-driven roleplay and fully customized content.
 > “The AI roleplay features are next-level.
-My fans can’t get enough.” — Xanita
+My fans can’t get enough.” — Xenia

 **GoldieLockz — (for Cyber Security)**
 Protects small businesses from costly breaches by continuously monitoring and securing their systems.